 Do you make efforts to promote your event or conference 6-8 weeks out — only to let it lie fallow the rest of the year?
-Here are 4 simple ways to combine content and paid Facebook advertising to increase event attendance and vendor lead flow all year round.
+Here are 4 simple ways to combine content with paid Facebook advertising to increase event attendance and vendor lead flow all year round.

 Step 1.
 Create content